ldebele/Tomato-Detection-Robotic-Arm/README.md

 # Tomato Detection Robotic Arm

+## Table Contents
+- Overview
+- Getting Started
+- Contributors
 ## Overview
 Deep Learning based universal robotic arm (UR5) that utilized for the binning process of ripe and unripe tomatoes.

+## Getting Started
 ### How to use this repository
-- Make sure you have installed Python and some useful libraries/packages such as Tensorflow, Numpy, Matplotlib, OpenCV, etc
+- Make sure you have installed Python and some useful libraries/packages such as Tensorflow, Numpy, Matplotlib, OpenCV, etc.

-## Getting Started
-Make sure you have install ROS-Neotic in your pc and raspberry pi.
+- Make sure you have install ROS-Neotic in your pc and raspberry pi.
 [Follow ros-neotic installation](http://wiki.ros.org/noetic)

 ### 1. On your PC (Node)
 1. Create a workspace in your computer and names it ur_ws.